theory-amsterdam/website-theory-amsterdam/content/post/21-09-16-website/index.md

 date: 2021-09-12
 image:
   focal_point: "top"
+authors: [schaffner]
 ---

-The new website is live!
+The new website is still under construction, but slowly getting there...

 <!--more-->